Eligibility Requirements

 The term “rural hospital organization” includes an acute care hospital licensed by the Georgia Department of Community Health (“DCH”) that meets the following requirements:

-• Participates in both Medicaid and medicare and accepts both Medicaid and medicare patients;
+• B) Participates in both Medicaid and medicare and accepts both Medicaid and medicare patients;

-• Provides health care services to indigent patients;
+• C) Provides health care services to indigent patients;

-• Is current with all audits and reports required by law.
+• G) Is current with all audits and reports required by law.

 A “critical access hospital” means a hospital that meets the requirements of the federal Centers for Medicare and Medicaid Services to be designated as a critical access hospital and that is recognized by the DCH as a critical access hospital for purposes of Medicaid.